nemild/cli_for_full_stack/README.md

-pgrep -u bob # only processes started by Bob pgrep -l # list out name as well, not just PID pgrep -v # inverts matching
+pgrep -u bob # only processes started by Bob pgrep -l # list out name as well, not just PID pgrep -v # inverts matching pgrep -f abc.rb # Find the pids of processes with 'abc.rb' as an argument, like 'ruby abc.rb'
 ```

 #### awk